Terms of service

 EACH PARTY'S TOTAL CUMULATIVE LIABILITY UNDER THESE TERMS WILL NOT EXCEED THE FEES PAID OR PAYABLE BY CUSTOMER TO MARSHAL IN THE TWELVE MONTHS IMMEDIATELY PRECEDING THE EVENT GIVING RISE TO THE CLAIM.

-The limitations above do not apply to: (a) breach of the confidentiality obligations; (b) infringement of the other party's intellectual property rights; (c) the indemnification obligations below; (d) Customer's payment obligations; or (e) liability that cannot be limited by law (such as gross negligence or willful misconduct).
+The limitations above do not apply to: (a) breach of the confidentiality obligations; (b) infringement of the other party's intellectual property rights; (c) the indemnification obligations below; (d) Customer's payment obligations; or (e) liability that cannot be limited by law (such as intentional misconduct).

 14. Indemnification